yanniSkawronski/food-atlas-test-renovate/API.md

 The response contains a JSON with the following fields :

-- `id` : the identifier of the new country
+- `code` : the identifier of the new country
 - `name` : the name of the new country
 - `recipes_ids` : the ids of the recipes associated to the new country